V-Sekai/manuals/decisions/20240215-avatar-customization-with-ai-facial-expressions.md

-# Proposed: Enhancing Avatar Expressiveness with AI-Generated Blend Shapes
+# Draft: Enhancing Avatar Expressiveness with AI-Generated Blend Shapes

 ## The Context